A Microfinance Program for Woman

 Women from diverse backgrounds and with varied expertise are encouraged to create their own Circle of Peers.
 Connect in your community with like-minded women you, and ask us how to create your own Circle today.

-Click on the SADC in your region to pay or renew your member of Circle PARO.
-For assistance, please contact email@example.com or call 807 625-0328.
+Login to your myPAROPath account to pay or renew your Prosper Circle membership.
+For assistance, please contact firstname.lastname@example.org or call 807 625-0328.